antaldaniel/old_music_dataobservatory_eu/content/project/horizon/index.md

 +++
 # Project title.
-title = "Horizon Europe Consortium" subtitle = ""We are looking for end-users and dissemination partners to test our data and visualization products"
+title = "Horizon Europe Consortium" subtitle = "We are looking for end-users and dissemination partners to test our data and visualization products"

 # Date this page was created.
 date = 2021-10-14T10:00:00